 Carry over unused holiday into the new year with BrightHR

-Now you can carry over your staffs unused leave into the next holiday year with BrightHR.
+You can now carry over your staff's unused leave to the next holiday year with BrightHR.
 Not sure about holiday carryover legalities and the impact it could have on small businesses?
-Let us enlighten you
+Let us enlighten you.

 You asked for it, we built it.
 Introducing our latest feature - Holiday carryover!
 This new functionality allows you to track your staffs unused annual leave and carry them over to the new holiday year's entitlement.

 As we come to the end of yet another brilliant year, we see a lot of our customers in the same position, with several employees with annual leave days left unused, and not enough time for everyone to take their leave without the consequence of an empty, understaffed office.